-The phrase ‘separating the wheat from the chaff’ is an idiom which refers to picking out the desirable & high quality elements from the less valuable elements.
+The phrase ‘separating the wheat from the chaff is an idiom that refers to picking out the desirable & high-quality elements from the less valuable elements.

-As new investors, when we compare the potential stockbrokers in the UK market, we also need to separate the wheat from the chaff to create a focused shortlist of potential best buys before we can focus on the minutiae and detail and select a stockbroker.
+As new investors, when we compare the potential stockbrokers in the UK market, we also need to separate the wheat from the chaff to create a focused shortlist of potential best buys before we can focus on the minutiae and detail and select or comparing stockbrokers.
 How can we do that?

 Even better – how can we do that, without relying on editorials and reviews which may be biased by commissions paid by stockbrokers to encourage websites to direct you towards them?

 This article will explain how you can apply simple principles to separate the top stockbrokers from the mediocre ones and find the right stockbroker that will fit well with your investing style.

 Reputation only gets you so far

 Like with any consumer product, a sensible place to start would be reputation.
 Which stockbrokers are the largest players in the market, and which are the most well known?

 It’s an instinct for us to stick to, and trust, the institutions that are familiar.
 However, this only goes so far in services such as stockbroking.

 For example – will reputation alone improve your investment returns?
 Well, your investment performance is going to be driven by your underlying holdings, not the account you’re holding them in.

 And does reputation translate into low (or at least ‘fair’) fees?
 There’s no guarantee of that.